 Among the many flagship programmes pioneered by CUHK, the undergraduate business administration programme offered by the CUHK Business School since 1963, the year the University was established, is the first of its kind in the region.

-The School has now developed into a leading business school internationally and in the region with over 100 teaching staff and an annual intake of over 800 promising young men and women tipped to develop into global business leaders for the Asian Century.
-Its Integrated BBA (IBBA) Programme, the program with largest annual intake among all business programs, offers comprehensive exposure to all aspects of business administration which enables its students to succeed in a wide range of professions.
-IBBA is distinctive in that it equips students with both broad-based knowledge and specialized expertise.
+The School has now developed into a leading business school internationally and in the region with over 100 faculty members and an annual intake of over 800 promising young men and women tipped to develop into global business leaders for the Asian Century.
+Its Integrated BBA (IBBA) Programme, the programme with largest annual intake among all business programmes, offers a flexible curriculum and comprehensive exposure to all aspects of business administration, which enables its students to succeed in a wide range of professions.
+IBBA is distinctive in that it equips students with both broad-based knowledge and specialised expertise.

-Justin Ho can testify to the ideal environment here where students can learn and equip themselves with knowledge in various business aspects and enjoy the numerous opportunities to find their future pathways.
-He has just finished a full-time internship.
-He said, ‘The programme nurtures students to be leaders in a rapidly changing world.
+CUHK Business School offers an ideal environment where students can learn and equip themselves with knowledge in various business aspects and enjoy the numerous opportunities to find their future pathways.
+Justin Ho, who has just finished a full-time internship, said, ‘The programme nurtures students to be leaders in a rapidly changing world.
 With the flexible curriculum, I am able to gain expertise in specific concentrations such as finance.
 Together with broad-based knowledge in other business subjects, I am able to acquaint myself with the cutting-edge knowledge and best practices in business and have grown confident of performing to excellence in future.’

 There is no quota to any concentration.
-Students can adjust their areas of concentrations according to their interests, strengths and aspirations, and declare their concentration(s) in their final year of study.
+Students can choose at most two areas of concentration according to their interests, strengths and aspirations, and declare their concentration(s) in their final year of study.

-IBBA students may graduate with a BBA degree with (a) specialization in one concentration; (b) specialization in two concentrations; (c) double majors with another business programme such as Professional Accountancy, Quantitative Finance, Insurance, Financial and Actuarial Analysis; or (d) minors discipline offered by other academic units in the University.
+The IBBA programme offers a wide range of options for students with different aspirations.
+A student may graduate with a BBA degree with (a) specialisation in one concentration; (b) specialisation in two concentrations; (c) double majors with another business programme (Professional Accountancy, Quantitative Finance, or Insurance, Financial and Actuarial Analysis); or (d) minors discipline offered in the University.